53. Skip to content

 • Select the Taxon Group

-• Select the Taxon and click Edit Taxa Management 21
+• Select the Taxon and click Edit in Admin Taxa Management 21

 • Go to the bottom of the “Change Taxonomy” form and add an image by browsing to the file.
 This image will then replace any GBIF image.
 Several images may be added for a taxon if desired.